fiattt/genesis/readme.md

 This tool was created to aggregate the EOS ERC20 token distribution in it's entirety, acknowledge various scenarios, run validation on data and provide files representing balances in various states.

+## Glossary

+`wallet balance` - The wallet balance is refers to an address's EOS ERC20 token balance `unclaimed balance` - An unclaimed balance refers to tokens that were never claimed by an address.
+Despite being unclaimed, these still belong to the contributing address.
+`reclaimed balance` - A reclaimed balance refers to EOS ERC20 tokens accidentally sent to the EOSCrowdsale or EOSToken contract.
+The balances of these contracts are not included in distribution calculations, so it's imperitive these balances are calculated to minimize the number of inaccessible tokens on an EOSIO blockchain.
+`registered address` - A registered address is an address with a balance greater than or equal to the `minimum_snapshot_balance` that has correctly registered their ethereum address with the EOSCrowdsale contract using a valid EOS Public Key.
+`unregistered address` - An unregistered address is an address with a balance greater than or equal to the `minimum_snapshot_balance` that has either incorrectly registered  or failed to register their address with an EOS Public Key.
+`snapshot` - A file containing EOS public keys and balances that can be imported during the EOSIO boot sequence.
+`snapshot-unregistered` - A file containing Ethereum addressees and balances.
+This file could potentially be imported during the EOSIO boot sequence into the table of a contract that enables Ethereum based claiming.

 ## Installation

 ### Prerequisites